Xetibo/ReSet-Doc/sections/projects.typ

     )],
 )<Gnome_control_center>
-The code structure of the control center is very modular, with each tab having its own folder and files.
+The code structure of the control center is very modular, with each tab having its folder and files.
 Although it is hard to immediately understand each use case of each file.
-Certain functionality is hard-coded with libraries, like networks, which uses the NetworkManager library, while others are implemented via dbus, like monitors.
+Certain functionality is hard-coded with libraries, like networks, which use the NetworkManager library, while others are implemented via dbus, like monitors.

 Settings are stored using dconf@dconf which is a key/value system, that is